 I've been reading Camille Paglia's collection of essays Sex, Art, and American Culture (1992).
 I disagree with a lot of Paglia's opinions, in this book and elsewhere, but, if it came to a choice between her and the establishment—including the "left-wing" side of the establishment, in academia and the postmodern-leftist circles that swirl around it—I wouldn't hesitate to stand by her side.
-Her battle against groupthink and cowardice has always been my battle.
+Her battle against groupthink has always been my battle.
 (I can't help playing the role of gadfly, for some reason.)
 In any case, her writing is so scintillating, spirited, witty, contemptuous of orthodoxies, and joyfully defiant that I can't help but be partial towards her—again, despite her absurdities and excesses.

 On this subject of human "brutishness": while I agree with Rutger Bregman that most people are inclined towards decency, I'm more conscious than leftists like to be of contrary tendencies in human nature.
 I'm often struck by the innumerable little unkindnesses I observe in daily life, people's callousness toward each other.
 Much of this results from environmental influences, but I remain disturbed by the astounding cruelties and stupidities that leap out, by the millions, from every page in the annals of history.
 It's depressingly easy for unsympathetic, even brutal strains of human nature to manifest themselves, even just in everyday situations.
 The natural world itself is pretty unkind.
 I think Paglia overstates how "dark" human nature is—her anti-Rousseauism is too extreme—but at least she's unafraid to defy liberal and leftist groupthink.